Im-Rises/emotion_recognition_cnn/README.md

 ## Installation

-There is two main version of the project.
-One you can test online by going to the `Quickstart Browser Version` and the other for your computer in section `Quickstart Computer Version`.
+There is two versions of the project.
+One which you can test online by going to the `Quickstart Browser Version` section and the other for your computer in section `Quickstart Computer Version`.

 > **Note**
 > If you juste want to test the app, go on to the browser version, you need nothing except a browser to test it.